 Richmond is a medium-sized city located in the state of Kentucky.
 With a population of 36,157 people and 14 constituent neighborhoods, Richmond is the seventh largest community in Kentucky.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Richmond is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Richmond isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Richmond are a mix of both white- and blue-collar jobs.
 Overall, Richmond is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Richmond who work in office and administrative support (12.03%), sales jobs (10.77%), and food service (10.62%).

 Also of interest is that Richmond has more people living here who work in computers and math than 95% of the places in the US.